xycoord/python-editor-next/README.md

 3. Install the dependencies via `npm install`.
 4. Choose from the NPM scripts documented below.

-If you're using the devcontainer with Visual Studio Code then the "Clone a repository from GitHub in a Container Volume" action will address steps 1 through 3.
+If you're using VSCode, it is recomended you do the following to complete steps 1-3:

+- Install [Docker](https://www.docker.com/get-started) and get the Remote-Containers extention for VSCode.
+- If you have git installed and are logged into GitHub in VSCode (see the Source Control Tab), then you can clone the repo into a Container: Hit Ctrl+Shift+P to open the command palette, run "Clone Repository in Container Volume", choose GitHub and select this repo.

 ### `npm start`